MPAS-Dev/compass/latest/_sources/users_guide/quick_start.rst.txt

 .. code-block:: bash

     cd $WORKDIR
-    compass run nightly
+    compass run [nightly]

-In this case, you have to specify the name of the suite to run because you can set up multiple suites in the same ``$WORKDIR``.
+In this case, you can specify the name of the suite to run.
+This is required if there are multiple suites in the same ``$WORKDIR``.